-&lt;sup>2 See, e.g., Colorado CPA Sec.
+2 See, e.g., Colorado CPA Sec.
 6-1-1303(7, 19); Connecticut DPA Sec.
 1(8, 21); Delaware Personal Data Privacy Act, Sec.
 12D-102(9, 24); Florida Digital Bill of Rights Sec.
 501.702((9)(a)(4), (24)); Indiana Senate Enrolled Act No. 5 (Chapter 2, Sec.
 9, 22); Iowa Senate File 262 (715D.1(8, 21)); Montana Consumer Data Privacy Act Sec.
 2(8,18); Oregon CPA Sec.
 1(8, 15); Tennessee Information Protection Act 47-18-3201(8, 20); Texas Data Privacy and Security Act Sec.
-541.001(8, 23); Utah CPA Sec.
-13-61-101(12, 26); Virginia CDPA Sec.
-59.1-575.
+541.001(8, 23); Utah CPA

-&lt;sup>3 For example, privacy laws in Hong Kong, Malaysia, and Argentina distinguish between "data users" that control the collection or use of data and companies that only process data on behalf of others.
+3 For example, privacy laws in Hong Kong, Malaysia, and Argentina distinguish between "data users" that control the collection or use of data and companies that only process data on behalf of others.
 In Mexico, the Philippines, and Switzerland, privacy laws adopt the "controller" and "processor" terminology.
 Likewise, the APEC Cross Border Privacy Rules, which the US Department of Commerce has strongly supported and promoted, apply only to controllers and are complemented by the APEC Privacy Recognition for Processors, which helps companies that process data demonstrate adherence to privacy obligations and helps controllers identify qualified and accountable processors.
 In addition, the International Standards Organization in 2019 published its first data protection standard, ISO 27701, which recognizes the distinct roles of controllers and processors in handling personal data.
 For additional information on the longstanding distinction between controllers and processors - sometimes called businesses and service providers - BSA has published a summary available here.

-support AB466's exclusion of employment data from the bill's scope and in its definition of "consumer."
+SB642/AB466's exclusion of employment data from the bill's scope and in its definition of "consumer."

-We, additionally support AB466's approach to enforcement, which provides the Attorney General with exclusive authority to enforce the bill.
-BSA supports strong and exclusive regulatory enforcement by the Attorney General's office, which promotes a consistent and clear approach to enforcement.
+Additionally, we appreciate SB642/AB466's approach to enforcement, which provides the Attorney General with exclusive authority to enforce the bill.
+We support strong and exclusive regulatory enforcement by the Attorney General's office, which promotes a consistent and clear approach to enforcement.

-We recognize that the amendment includes a clear requirement for controllers to honor a consumer's use of a universal opt-out mechanism to exercise new rights to opt out of targeted advertising or the sale of their personal data.
-Under the amendment, controllers must honor these mechanisms no later than July 1, 2026.
-If the bill incorporates this requirement, we strongly encourage you to focus on creating a universal opt-out mechanism that functions in practice.
-It is important to address how companies will understand which universal opt-out mechanism(s) meet AB466's requirements.
-One way to address this concern is by creating a clear process for developing a public list of universal opt-out mechanisms and soliciting stakeholder feedback as part of that process, similar to the approach contemplated in Colorado's privacy regulations.
-Focusing on the practical aspects of implementing this requirement can help companies develop strong compliance programs that align their engineering and other resources accordingly.
-We also encourage you to focus on recognizing a universal opt-out mechanism that is interoperable with mechanisms recognized in other states.
+We recognize that, as passed in the Assembly, AB466 includes a clear requirement for controllers to honor a consumer's use of a universal opt-out mechanism to exercise new rights to opt out of targeted advertising or the sale of their personal data.
+Under the bill as amended, controllers must honor these mechanisms no later than July 1, 2026.
+If the Senate bill incorporates this requirement, we strongly encourage the committee to focus on creating a universal opt-out mechanism that functions in practice.
+It is important to address how companies will understand which universal opt-out mechanism(s) meet the bill's requirements.
+One way to address this concern is by creating a clear process for developing a public list of universal opt-out mechanisms and soliciting stakeholder feedback as part of that process, similar to the approach contemplated in Colorado's privacy regulations 4 Focusing on the practical aspects of implementing this requirement can help companies develop strong compliance programs that align their engineering and other resources accordingly.
+We also encourage the committee to focus on recognizing a universal opt-out mechanism that is interoperable with mechanisms recognized in other states.